 What is a Planning Permission

 In order to lawfully undertake development work on land or buildings, in the UK, (including material change of use), a Planning consent is required.
-A Planning Permission is the sinPlanning2gle most important stage before construction can begin.
+A Planning Permission is the single most important stage before construction can begin.
 There is never any guarantee that Planning Permission will be given, yet without it, no project can start.

 Some categories of minor development are classed as Permitted Development (PD), by law and do not require planning permission.
 It is important therefore to first establish whether your proposed work is classed as ‘development’ and whether it is classed as PD or not.
 You can do this by seeking advice from your Local Planning Authority (‘LPA’), by submitting a pre-application inquiry.
 Most LPA’s will make a charge for this, the amount varying from authority to authority.